 • Kantharos and Paralia Kantharos beaches

-As with sunrises, there are bound to be few tourists and sunrises can be just as enjoyable from these spots.
 It is a calming yet refreshing feeling to see the soft light envelope the caldera and the buildings around before the island starts buzzing.

-You will however have company for sunset, but it will be less crowded than Oia castle.
+You will, however, have company for sunset, but it will be less crowded than Oia Castle.

 Two catamarans in the sunset, , things to do in Oia Santorini